dkjensen/wp-aws-sns-authentication/README.md

-# WordPress AWS SNS Authentication
+# WordPress AWS SNS Verification

-This plugin is used to authenticate users during login or registration
+This plugin is used to verify users during login or registration